GavinS551/Bit-Store/README.md

 python main.py
 ```

-or alternatively, you can build a standalone executable yourself by typing:
+or alternatively, you can build an executable yourself by typing:

 ```
 python build.py
 ```

-and the packaged executable will be in the created "dist" directory, and can be moved elsewhere.
+and the packaged executable will be in the created "bin" directory, and can be moved elsewhere.

 ## Running Tests